Great film, but not for the reasons you might think

-Let the magic take charge The story of the abandoned cat whose cruel owner dumps him when they move house.
+The story of the abandoned cat whose cruel owner dumps him when they move house.

 Alone and unprotected the lovely cat faces a difficult challenge for survival and as he wanders the streets manages to enter a house that had already other animals in it as well as various gadgets.
 The owner embraces him instantly but some of the other guests are reluctant to accept him and so he has to earn their trust.

 The opportunity to do so will come as a wicked nephew wants to sell the house.